Venture Capital Blog

 Define Your Protagonist

 Every good story has a protagonist that the audience connects with and roots for.
 In your startup pitch, the protagonist is your ideal customer.
-Take the time to define this customer persona in detail - name, age, location, personality traits, challenges, goals, etc.
+Take the time to define this customer persona in detail - name, age, location, personality traits, challenges, goals, etc. You should also look into pitch deck templates, as they can help guide you through the crafting process.

 Give your protagonist a backstory and describe their typical day to help the audience relate to them.
 What motivates them?
 What keeps them up at night?
 Investors want to understand who you are serving and why they care.
 Put a human face on the problem you are solving by bringing your protagonist to life.
 Make them real.